AndrewDongminYoo/docs-trunk-io-ko/merge/set-up-trunk-merge.md

       - name: Checkout
         uses: actions/checkout@v3

-    # Add more steps here..
+    # Add more steps here.
 ```

 Now you are ready to submit your first PR.